-Cupcakes are cute.
-But cakes command attention in a way that cupcakes just can’t muster.
+Coconut cupcakes are cute.
+But a coconut cake commands attention in a way that cupcakes just can’t muster.
 Sort of like that scene in “Bull Durham” where Kevin Costner calls Susan Sarandon cute and her response is “Cute?
 Baby ducks are cute, I HATE cute!
 I want to be exotic and mysterious!”
 I think a lot of cupcakes feel that way.

-Nothing against cupcakes.
+We got nothing against cupcakes.
 It’s just that there’s a time and a place for everything.
-Steph, the blogger at Momofukufor2 responsible for this cake incarnation, seems to share this sentiment, having conjured this stunning layer cake from what was a recipe for a cute cupcake.
+Steph, the blogger at Momofukufor2 responsible for this cake incarnation, seems to share this sentiment, having conjured this stunning coconut layer cake from what was a recipe for winsome coconut cupcakes.
 It elicits oohs and aahs from us every time we see it.
 She’s quick to offer up a kind word for the cuter cupcake incarnation, though.
 “This recipe bakes up great as cupcakes as well, but I find cake so much more festive.”
 So do we, Steph.
 So do we.
 Still, if cupcakes are your thing, no judgment here.
 We’ve got your cupcake variation below the recipe.–Renee Schettler Rossi

 LC Hey, How'd You Get Those Chic Coconut Curls?
 Note

-Notice those crazy coconut curls on the cake in the photo above?
+Notice those crazy coconut curls on the coconut cake in the photo above?
 (How could you not?!)
 The graceful ribbon-like lengths lend a little ooh la la to cakes and cupcakes alike.
-How’d we get ‘em?
+How’d we get ’em?
 Easy.
-We bought ‘em.
+We bought ’em.
 Just look for natural coconut flakes at your local health-food store.
 Or search for those key words online (or, even easier, click here).

 Coconut Cake Recipe